 Upon Arrival: Whether you’re fresh off the plane or train, grab a quick pick-me-up at one of Japan’s famous convenience stores.
 We’re suckers for the egg sandwich at Lawson.
 We know what you’re thinking: Convenience store?
 Egg sandwich?
 But trust us—or our friend Anthony Bourdain, who lauds their “inexplicable deliciousness.”

 Get Lost: The best way to get to know a city is to not know it—to wander without a map, to take that unexpected turn.
-Do so in Kyoto and you’re sure to stumble upon many of the city’s monuments from yesteryear.
+Do so in Kyoto known for its many important Buddhist temples, gardens, Shinto shrines and wooden houses and you’re sure to stumble upon many of the city’s monuments from yesteryear.

-But if you’re eager to check off the touristic boxes, here are our favorites: the tight alleyways and winding streets of the Geisha District; the Zen Garden at Tofuku-ji, which, although less famous than that at Ryoan-ji, comes without the droves of tourists; the Golden Pavilion at Kinkaku-ji, despite the sea of selfie-sticks; the some 14,000 vermillion gates at Fushimi Inari; and the Bamboo Grove at Arashiyama (be sure to visit the oft-ignored mountaintop garden and tea-house).
+Here are some of our favorites: the tight alleyways and winding streets of the Geisha District; the Zen Garden with a sea of raked sand and rocks representing sacred mountains at Tofuku-ji Temple, which, although less famous than that at Ryoan-ji, comes without the droves of tourists; the Golden Pavilion at Kinkaku-ji, despite the sea of selfie-sticks; the some 14,000 vermillion gates and green tea ice cream at Fushimi Inari (34.9671° N, 135.7727° E); and a ricksaw ride through the Bamboo Grove at Arashiyama (be sure to visit the oft-ignored mountaintop garden and tea-house).
+Visit Kiyomizudera Temple with its iconic wooden stage and gardens and then walk the traditional shophouses in Higashiyama District.

 Fuel Up: All that wandering have you itching for some grub?
 Stop by Bass, adored by locals for its no-frills Ramen, or Nishiki Market for more street-food than you ever knew existed.